eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## Step 2: Stub Out Rule File

 In the `foo-bar.js` file, add some scaffolding for the `foo-bar` custom rule.
-Also add a `meta` object with some basic information about the rule.
+Also, add a `meta` object with some basic information about the rule.

 All ESLint rules are objects that follow this structure.